DouglasUrner/GDP1/units/2/introduction-to-game-lab/index.md

 * 7th Block: [**DVMZLR**](https://studio.code.org/join/DVMZLR)
 * 8th Block: [**JZNWTT**](https://studio.code.org/join/JZNWTT)

-Please double check that you account shows your first and last names as it appear in Canvas or Skyward.
+**Please double check that you account shows your first and last names as it appear in Canvas or Skyward.**

 Then, work through all 10 sections of Lesson 3: Drawing in Game Lab.
 Visit the informational pages so that you know what is there and try out the challenges.

+## Submission

 Submit a **window** screen capture of the Lesson Extras page for Lesson 3, showing the progress bar at the top and your creation.